-1. The legal regime of the companies gruop that manage securities registration, clearing and settlement systems, Spanish official secondary markets and multilateral trading systems is regulated on the Securties Market Law and its development proviso.
+1. The legal regime of BME Group companies that manage securities registration, clearing and settlement systems, Spanish official secondary markets and multilateral trading systems is regulated on the Securities Market Act and its provisions.

-- 2. Pursuant to the abovementioned regulation, BME's Accounts and those of most of its group companies are verified by an external auditor.
-Likewise, as stipulated by the regulation for each market and its registration, clearing and settlement system, in addition to their audit report the external auditors produce a special supplement pointing to any significant weaknesses in internal control systems detected in the course of their audit. - 3.
-The company has an Internal Audit Department which reports to the Audit Committee which operates throughout the BME Group and which acts in keeping with the Framework for Professional Practice of the Institute of Internal Auditors. - 4.
-BME's Group companies are members of the European Association of Central Counterparty Clearing Houses (EACH), the European Central Securities Depositaries Association (ECSDA) and the Federation of European Stock Exchanges (FESE) and the World Federation of Exchanges (WFE).
-These bodies share a common goal of obtaining greater efficiency and integration in the capital markets based on the best practice recommendations for securities settlement systems put forward by the Bank for International Settlements (BIS) and the International Organization of Securities Commissions (IOSCO). - 5.
-In order to establish common control systems there are regulations governing the different business units and corporate areas which regulate basic matters including: - a.
+2. Pursuant to the abovementioned regulation, BME's Financial Statements and those of most of its group companies are verified by an external auditor.
+Likewise, as stipulated by the regulation for each market and its registration, clearing and settlement systems, in addition to their audit report the external auditors shall review the internal control systems and assess the appropriateness of each one.

+3. The Company has an Internal Audit Department which reports to the Audit Committee which operates throughout the BME Group and which acts in keeping with the Framework for Professional Practice of the Institute of Internal Auditors.

+4. BME's Group companies are members of the European Association of Central Counterparty Clearing Houses (EACH), the European Central Securities Depositaries Association (ECSDA) and the Federation of European Stock Exchanges (FESE).
+These bodies share a common goal of obtaining greater efficiency and integration in the capital markets based on the best practice recommendations for securities settlement systems put forward by the Bank for International Settlements (BIS) and the International Organization of Securities Commissions (IOSCO).

+5. In order to establish common control systems there are regulations governing the different business units and corporate areas which regulate basic matters including:

+a.
 Financial and accounting matters.
+The financial and accounting information process for the financial business area has an internal control system in place which is currently being reviewed and documented in accordance with BME's SIGR methodology.
+This will enable it to comply with the new regulatory requirements aimed at improving the transparency of the information which listed companies must disseminate to the market.
+These include:

-The financial and accounting information process for the Financial business area includes: - i.
-A "Procedures and Criteria" Manual which contains valuation regulations, accounting criteria, criteria for intra-Group transactions as well as closure and management control instructions. - ii.
-Corporate Accounting Plan. - iii.Annual calendar for financial and accounting information. - iv.
+i.
+A "Procedures and Criteria" Manual which contains valuation regulations, accounting criteria, criteria for intra-Group transactions as well as closure and management control instructions.

+ii.
+Corporate Accounting Plan.

+iii.
+Annual calendar for financial and accounting information.

+iv.
 Corporate Order Management and Follow-up procedures.